momoking/loghour/README.md

 ### Usage

-To punch a time, simply execute command `loghour`, this will append a timestamp to a log file of your choice (configurable in `package.json`).
+To punch a time, simply run `loghour`, this appends a timestamp to a log file of your choice (Change the filepath in `package.json` before running the command).

 ### Example

 ```
 $ loghour
-2016-05-01 16:10 -> saved
+SAVED	2016-04-30 18:16
 ```

 ```
 $ loghour
-2016-05-01 16:40 -> saved
-30 minutes ago since last entry
+SAVED	2016-04-30 18:47
+PREV	2016-04-30 18:16 (31 minutes ago)
 ```

+### Roadmap

+- Reporting
+- Write to Google Spreadsheet